Trusts and philanthropy

 Your donation will help us keep giving this invaluable support either across the entire network or to a region of your choice.

-We have a team of five regional SCI nurse specialists and an occupational therapist to offer clinical advice and advocacy to SCI people.
-The experienced team also provides specialist training to healthcare professionals to improve the care they can offer SCI people.
+We have a team of five regional SCI nurse specialists and an occupational therapist to offer clinical advice and advocacy to people with spinal cord injury.
+The experienced team also provides specialist training to healthcare professionals to improve the care they can offer people with SCI.

 Dedicated support for you